yovel-halabia/yovel-halabia/README.md

 ### Hi there 👋

-I am Yovel Halabia - Full Stack developer, looking for new job opportunity.
+I am Yovel - Full Stack developer, looking for new job opportunity.
 Here you can see all the projects I built during my journey of learning and progress in the world development.

 - 💬 Ask me about Javascript / Typescript, React, Redux, Nodejs/ Expressjs, Mongodb.